telerik/maui-docs/controls/slideview/item-template.md

 <snippet id='' />

-Then, add the SlideView definition with a sample ItemTemplate applied:
+Add the SlideView definition with a sample ItemTemplate applied:

 <snippet id='' />